Azure/azure-powershell/src/HdInsightOnAks/HdInsightOnAks.Autorest/docs/New-AzHdInsightOnAksSecretReferenceObject.md

 ```

 ### -Version
-The version of the secret in key vault.
+Version of the secret in key vault.

 ```yaml
 Type: System.String